mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/replace-node/index.md

     machine.cluster.x-k8s.io "aws-example-md-0-7fbfb98fcf-4xcv9" deleted
     ```

-    The command does not return immediately.
-It will return once the Machine resource has been deleted.
+    The command does not return immediately, but it does return after the Machine resource is deleted.

     A few minutes after the Machine resource is deleted, the corresponding Node resource is also deleted.

-1. Observe that the Machine resource is being replaced using this command:
+1. Observe the Machine resource replacement using this command:

     ```bash
     kubectl --kubeconfig ${CLUSTER_NAME}.conf get machinedeployment
     ```

     ```sh
     NAME                   PHASE       REPLICAS   READY   UPDATED   UNAVAILABLE
-    aws-example-md-0   ScalingUp   2          1       2         1
+    vsphere-example-md-0   ScalingUp   2          1       2         1
     ```

     There exist 2 replicas, but only 1 is ready.
 There exists 1 unavailable replica, and the `ScalingUp` phase means a new Machine is being created.